jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 Click **Edit Code** again, and then open the file `app.js` by clicking on it in the side panel.
 Notice that the editor has recognized and highlighted the code as JavaScript.

 Let's change how the app greets its users with a little help from the editor.
 Click **Edit**, then **Find**.
 Search for the phrase "Welcome to the Twitter Sentiment Analysis app."
-You don't have to type the whole thing either, as the Web IDE will key in on that as a unique phrase in just a few characters:

 ![Configure Builder][13]